spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook.md

-# Configuration the Ansible playbook
+# Configuring the Ansible playbook

 Once you have your server and you have [configured your DNS records](configuring-dns.md#configuring-dns), you can proceed with configuring this playbook, so that it knows what to install and where.